Meet Julia Cooper: Corporate Vice President, Head of Global Medical Writing Services (Ireland)

 - What are you most proud of personally?

 Personally, I am very proud to have contributed to the evolution of Medical Writing as a profession.
 I started my medical writing career in 1995, in the same year ICH E3 (the international guideline for clinical study reports) was released.
-During the past 25 years, appreciation and understanding of the benefits of the medical writer role has substantially increased, and today, project teams highly value the medical writer as the leader of the document preparation process.
-During my career, I have had the privilege to work as a medical writer in Germany, UK, China, and Ireland, and to contribute to the development of the profession through different roles on committees of the European and American Medical Writers Associations (EMWA, AMWA) and the China Medical Writing Community.
+During the past 25 years, appreciation and understanding of the benefits of the medical writer role have substantially increased, and today, project teams highly value the medical writer as the leader of the document preparation process.
+During my career, I have had the privilege to work as a medical writer in Germany, the UK, China, and Ireland, and to contribute to the development of the profession through different roles on committees of the European and American Medical Writers Associations (EMWA, AMWA) and the China Medical Writing Community.

 - Who inspires you?